-This striking and sensitive compilation presents an uninterrupted sequence of 500 self-portraits, in chronological order, all the way from ancient Egypt to the late twentieth century and including painting, drawing, sculpture and photography.
-The challenge of interpreting and re-creating their own likenesses has proven irresistible to artists throughout the ages.
-Included here are powerfully evocative works by many of the world's greatest painters and sculptors, from Dürer and Rembrandt to Frida Kahlo and Andy Warhol.
-Each image is both a work of art and a rigorous exploration in psychology and self-perception.
-Presented without commentary, these works speak for themselves: a compelling collection for every student of art and human nature.
+The challenge of creating their own likenesses has proven irresistible to artists throughout the ages.
+This striking and sensitive compilation presents 500 self-portraits in chronological order.
+It includes painting, drawing, sculpture and photography all the way from ancient Egypt to the late twentieth century.
+There are powerfully evocative works by many of the world's greatest painters and sculptors, from Dürer and Rembrandt to Frida Kahlo and Andy Warhol.
+Each image is both a work of art and an exploration of the psychology of self-perception.
+Presented without commentary, these works speak for themselves and form a compelling collection for every student of art and human nature.

 Hans Memling: Portraiture, Piety, and a Reunited Altarpiece